mozman/ezdxf/docs/source/render/mesh.rst

 Same functionality as :class:`MeshBuilder`, but created meshes with unique vertices and no doublets, but :class:`MeshVertexMerger` needs extra memory for bookkeeping and also does not support transformations.
-Location of merged vertices is the location of the first vertex with the same key.

-This class is intended as intermediate object to create a compact meshes and convert them to :class:`MeshTransformer` objects to apply transformations to the
+The location of the merged vertices is the location of the first vertex with the same key.

-mesh:
+This class is intended as intermediate object to create compact meshes and convert them to :class:`MeshTransformer` objects to apply transformations:

 .. code-block:: Python